GhostAssa/SPREAD-NEWS/README.md

 ## Conclusion

-Thank you for being a part of the SPREAD-NEWS community!
+Thank you for being a part of the SPREAD community!
 We are excited to continuously enhance this platform to provide users with an exceptional experience.

 For contributions, suggestions, or inquiries, please reach out to the development team.